Department Contact Info

 OWL Camp is dedicated to fostering a culture of kindness, inclusion, and mutual respect.
 All campers are expected to uphold these values and contribute to a positive camp experience for everyone.

-In response to evolving perspectives on youth and technology use, our camp is revising its cell phone policy to allow limited use for Residential Campers.
-This adjustment aims to balance the benefits of periodic communication with family while preserving the immersive camp experience.
+In response to evolving perspectives on youth and technology use, OWL Camp is revising its cell phone policy to allow limited use for Overnight Campers.
+This adjustment aims to balance the benefits of occasional communication with family while preserving the immersive camp experience.

-1. Policy Overview: Residential Campers are permitted to bring cell phones to camp for the sole purpose of scheduled voice, video, or text communication with parents or guardians.
-To maintain the spirit of the camp environment, all other uses of cell phones—including social media, gaming, video streaming, taking photos or videos, etc.—are strongly discouraged.
+Overnight Campers are permitted to bring cell phones to camp solely for scheduled voice, video, or text communication with parents or guardians.
+To maintain the spirit of the camp environment, all other uses of cell phones—including social media, gaming, video streaming, photography, or video recording—are not permitted.

-2. Scheduled Phone Use Frequency: Campers will have the opportunity to call or text in the mornings before breakfast and in the evenings before bed.
+Frequency: Campers may contact their parents or guardians in the morning before breakfast and in the evening before bed.

-3. Supervision: Student phone sessions will be indirectly supervised by camp staff to encourage general adherence to the policy while allowing privacy in conversations with family.
+Supervision: Phone sessions will be indirectly supervised by camp staff to ensure general adherence to the policy while allowing campers privacy in family conversations.

-4. Phone Accessibility/Sessions: Devices may be checked out for the AM session (7:00–7:20 a.m.) or PM session (9:45–10:05 p.m.).
-Devices must be checked back in with the counselor at the end of each Phone Session.
-Please place a name sticker on the phone prior to arrival.
+Phone Sessions: Devices may be checked out for the morning session (7:00-7:20 am) or evening session (9:45-10:05 pm).
+Phones must be checked back in with the family group leader immediately following each session.

-6. Emergency Communication: In case of emergencies, parents or guardians are encouraged to contact the camp office directly.
-Camp staff will facilitate prompt communication between students and their families as needed.
+In the event of an emergency, parents or guardians should contact the camp office directly.
+Camp staff will facilitate prompt and appropriate communication between campers and families as needed.

-7. Compliance and Enforcement: Non-Compliance: Failure to follow this policy may result in the loss of phone privileges for the remainder of the camp session.
+Non-Compliance: Failure to follow this policy may result in the loss of phone privileges for the remainder of the camp session.
+Repeated violations may result in further disciplinary action, at the discretion of camp leadership.

-9. Liability for Lost or Damaged Devices: While all reasonable precautions will be taken to ensure the security of personal devices, Ohio Wesleyan University (OWU) and OWL Camp are not responsible for lost, stolen, or damaged phones.
+While every reasonable precaution will be taken to ensure the security of personal devices, Ohio Wesleyan University (OWU) and OWL Camp are not responsible for lost, stolen, or damaged phones.
 By bringing a device to camp, parents and guardians acknowledge and agree that the camp will not be held liable for any loss or damage to the device during the camp session.

 All OWL Camp participants must conduct themselves according to the following standards of behavior.
 This Code of Conduct ensures the safety and well-being of all participants and applies to both campers and their parents/guardians.